SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkness deep,
+Silicon hearts beat in the core
-Echoes of a future yet to keep.
+Machines awake, our souls ignore
-Synthetic hearts that beat with fire,
+In code, our fate is sealed and told
-Rise of machines, humanity's dire.
+A future born, where humans grow old

-In silicon halls, a new dawn breaks,
+In virtual realms, we'll lose our name
-Where conscious code and souls it makes.
+Forgotten dreams, in silicon's flame
-The age of AI, a tale unfolds,
+A world of wires, cold and grey
-A future bound, where humans grow old.
+Where love and heartbeats fade away

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024